aub5uy/DS4002_CS3/README.md

 A DS 4002 Case Study by Pranav Arora

 ## Hook and Rubric Documents
 The hook document outlining the case study is the file labeled CS3Hook.pdf.
 The rubric CS2Rubric.pdf outlines the formatting, submission requirements, and final deliverables for this assignment.
-Both documents should be referenced continously throughout your completion of the case study to guarantee success on the assignment.
+To successfully complete the case study assignment, be sure to closely follow these documents.

 ## Data
 The dataset for this case study is under the Materials folder and named [household_power_consumption_dataset.csv](https://github.com/aub5uy/DS4002_CS3/blob/main/Materials/household_power_consumption_dataset.csv).
 The original dataset was retrieved from [https://archive.ics.uci.edu/dataset/235/individual+household+electric+power+consumption](https://archive.ics.uci.edu/dataset/235/individual+household+electric+power+consumption).
 This dataset is required to run [CS3_Script](https://github.com/aub5uy/DS4002_CS3/blob/main/Materials/CS3_Script.ipynb).